-The School of Nursing in cooperation with UD Emergency Care Unit and UD Police featured their first disaster drill that simulated an explosion in Trabant University Center, where 100 students and a dozen faculty and staff helped to create the mock incident.
+Each semester the School of Nursing works collaboratively with Healthcare Theatre, UD Emergency Care Unit and UD Police to implement a disaster drill that typically simulates an explosion or major catastrophic event.
+The drill involves100 students and a dozen faculty and staff helped to create the mock incident.

-The goal of the drill is to teach students the basics of triage as students applied their assessment skills and understood the importance of communication during an emergency.
-It is important that all nurses in all specialties be prepared to care for people affected by disasters since they are not planned.
-This experience allows students to have a feel for what it is like to receive multiple casualities and to be involved in multiple casualty incidents.
+The goal of the drill is to teach junior nursing students the basics of mass casualty triage as students apply their assessment skills and understand the importance of communication during an emergency.
+It is important that all nurses in all specialties be prepared to care for people affected by disasters since they could happen anywhere at any time.
+This experience allows students to have a feel for what it is like to receive multiple casualties and to be involved in multiple casualty incidents.

-During the drill, freshman and sophomore nursing students are utilized to take vitals, apply oxygen and help transport patients from the scene of the incident to the makeshift hospitals in the nursing laboratories.
+During the drill, Healthcare Theatre and sophomore nursing students are moulaged to create a multitude of traumatic, psychological, and emotional victims of a disaster.
+Junior nursing students work with emergency medical services to coordinate triage, assessment, help transport patients from the scene of the incident to the makeshift hospitals in the nursing laboratories.
 Others were used to create a mass-casualty as simulated patients suffering from life threatening injuries or interfering with patient care.
 Juniors assist the primary nurse by performing assessments and administering care to the victims as seniors gain experience in triaging patients, delegating responsibility, performing assessments and administering care to victims.